Alagaesia93/weby-alessandro/README.md

 - at the end of the first chapter config.ru had some available changes with map /welcome.
 If you change to that, the first steps won't work.

+## Fourth chapter - Controllers

+Super easy to follow and understand, nothing to add

 ## General / Open questions

 - Awesome course, I really enjoyed it, well done!